Last updated on March 8th, 2023 at 11:48 am

-At the MGE Communication and Sales Seminars, we focus on training the doctor to handle patient’s objections to moving ahead needed treatment.
-While much of the training is also addressed at the rest of the team, we find that the doctor—in addition to being the most knowledgeable about any given treatment plan—generally has more credibility/sway with patients compared to anyone else in the office.
+At MGE, we focus on training the doctor to address patients’ objections to moving ahead with needed treatment.
+While much of the training is also addressed to the rest of the team, we find that the doctor—in addition to being the most knowledgeable about any given treatment plan—generally has more credibility/sway with patients compared to anyone else in the office.

 With this in mind, here are two case presentation tips.
 I hope you find them helpful!

 It goes without saying that you’ve run into one (or many) objections when presenting treatment.
 Many in fact, “brace themselves” (or expect) to deal with objections before the presentation even starts.
 To make this whole subject easier, I am going to turn the tables for a moment:

 Occasionally, the person presenting the treatment has their own objections, disagreements, or uncertainties about the treatment plan and/or its cost.
 Needless to say, patients can sense this.

 Patients will have a problem accepting treatment when the person presenting it (i.e. the doctor, treatment coordinator, office manager, etc.) has their own objections or uncertainties about it.
 For example, the doctor thinks that the plan is too costly and that the patient wouldn’t go for it.
 I’ve also seen this manifest when (rarely) the dentists themselves needs some type of treatment they’re putting off.
 How can you insist that the patient goes ahead with the treatment they need when you won’t get yourself treated!
 Or a staff member presenting doesn’t understand the treatment plan and wonders if it is really necessary.
 They could also have a similar issue to the doctor in the example above (i.e. they feel like it’s too expensive).